-A huge green thumbs up to this stunning, timeless garden, with tip-top events including outdoor theatre and a pop-up restaurant.
-Oh, and you can stay over too!
+A huge green thumbs up to this stunning, timeless garden, with year round events including outdoor theatre and a pop-up restaurant.

 It’s not often that you find gardens with the local community and sustainability firmly at their heart, but we’ve got some right here in the Cotswolds!
 Lovely and utterly timeless Miserden not only has spectacular views over a deer park and rolling Cotswold hills, but it has been chosen by garden writer Anna Pavord as one of the world’s most romantic gardens, no less.
 Truly a hidden gem in our fair county.

-Miserden is a previous winner of the prestigious Historic Houses Garden of the Year, and this year the team are working hard in preparation for spring and summer….which is where we come in.
-Miserden has loads of super-cool events lined up for 2020 including outdoor theatre and a fab-tastic Pop Up restaurant where top local chefs will cook up a storm in the unique greenhouse environment of The Garden Cafe.
-As always, we’ll be packing our Muddy Guides with all of the events in plenty of time for you to get your hands on those tix, so keep an eye out!
+Miserden is a previous winner of the prestigious Historic Houses Garden of the Year, and roadmap permitting, Miserden is hoping to have loads of events lined up for 2021 including outdoor theatre and a pop-up restaurant where top local chefs will cook up a storm in the unique greenhouse environment of The Garden Cafe.
+As always, we’ll be packing our Muddy Guides with all of the events in plenty of time for you to get your hands on those tix, so keep an eye out.